 The extent to which spontaneous ground-state charge transfer from the donor layer to the hole-extracting electrode in bi-layer organic photovoltaics impacts device efficiency is investigated using a pair of model high work function electrodes based on silane nanolayer derivatized indium-tin oxide glass.
 Silane nanolayers at this interface are also shown to be a remarkably effective means of improving the interfacial stability under constant solar illumination.

 Solution-processed surface-oxidized Au nanocrystals (o-AuNC) are shown to dramatically increase the open-circuit voltage (Voc) of OPV cells based on boron-subphthalocyanine chloride (SubPc)/C60 and chloro-aluminum phthalocyanine (ClAlPc)/C60 heterojunctions when incorporated at the interface between the hole-extracting electrode and the phthalocyanine donor layer.
 In addition, the cell-to-cell variation in Voc is reduced by up to 10-fold combined with a large reduction in the light intensity dependence of Voc, both of which are important advantages for practical application.
 The largest increase in Voc is achieved for SubPc/C60-based cells which exhibit a 45% increase to 1.09 ± 0.01 V—an exceptionally high value for a single junction small molecule OPV.

-September 2019: Congratulations to Jessica on publication of her paper in Frontiers in Materials!
+November 2021: Congratulations to Anjana on the publication of her paper in Advanced Energy Materials!

-September 2019: Congratulations to Dinesha on publication of her paper in Advanced Functional Materials!
+August 2021: Congratulations to Anjana on the publication of her paper in ACS Applied Energy Materials!

-July 2019: Congratulations to Jessica for passing successfully her PhD viva!
+March 2021: Congratulations to Philip for passing his PhD viva!